crocandr/docker-tinc/README.md

   - synchronize the hosts file to all other sites (recommended way with `syncthing/syncthing` or `resilio/sync` container)
   - restart the tinc container on all site

+I recommend to use docker-compose method on all sites, but here is a short example for docker run:

 First start the *1st* container (site1):